ElektraInitiative/libelektra/doc/dev/language-binding.md

 first to understand the concept of the error codes.
 These codes are hierarchically structured and are therefore perfectly suitable for inheritance if the language supports it.

-Some error codes like the `Permanent Errors` are generalizations and used for developers which want to catch all specific types of errors (e.g., it does not matter if it is a Resource or Installation Error but the developer wants to check for both).
+Some error codes like the `Permanent Errors` are generalizations and used for developers who want to catch all specific types of errors (e.g., it does not matter if it is a Resource or Installation Error but the developer wants to check for both).
 Such errors should not be able to "instantiate" or emitted back to Elektra as we want to force developers to take a more specific category.
 In case of